Beijing 2008 (painting): Beijing 2008

 The most widely circulated expression is the implied political allegory.
 The four women playing mahjong represent the four influential powers in East Asia. four women are playing strip mahjong, the western-faced women are the United States and Russia, the eastern-faced women are China and Japan.
 The rules of the game are played in the Eastern style of mahjong.
 The bets are based on the amount of clothes worn to determine the ultimate victory.

 The state of dress of the four women represents the strength of the country, and the woman in the front view is the United States.
 The American is the most dressed but naked underneath and has the strongest strength on the table, holding her head in her hands and seemingly distracted by the game, with her eyes looking towards Taiwan.

 The woman with one pair of panties left on the right is Russia, and the Russian is lying on the ground not caring about the process.
 One foot is stretched towards the United States and the other hand in the direction of China, indicating that she is in the process of switching tiles.
 Both sides are moving to get the maximum benefit in secret.

 The tattooed woman on the lower back is China, her upper body is naked but her lower body is hidden.
-She also hid 2 concealed tiles.
-The tile on the table, "East", is China's resurgence through the East Wind, and also hints that the Dong feng missile is a powerful weapon for China on the table.
+She also hid two concealed tiles.
+The tile on the table, "East", is China's resurgence through the East Wind, and also hints at the Dongfeng missiles as a powerful weapon for China on the table.
 She looks good on the one hand, but no one knows what good tiles she has in her hand, and she is making small moves under the table.